unknown321/dynamite/webui/docs/docs.md

 ```
     1 - PHANTOM LIMBS - client loads into mission again (#12)
-    3 - A HERO’S WAY - host cannot finish the mission, black screen after exfiltrating.
-Restart the game. (#11)
+    3 - A HERO’S WAY
     5 - OVER THE FENCE - prisoner repeats his lines over and over for host
     7 - RED BRASS - commanders don't move from their spawn points (#40)
     8 - OCCUPATION FORCES - third tank spawn only for host (#19)